Backpacking in Dakar | Senegal

 Backpacker Accommodation in Dakar

 Dakar is chaotic, dusty, dirty, polluted and noisy.
 This is typical of West African cities.
-They generally hold little appeal but I found a little oasis of tranquility at the Ngor International Hostel in Ngor.
+They generally hold little appeal but I found a little oasis of tranquillity at the Ngor International Hostel in Ngor.

 This is a logistics post and all details relating to getting around are based on staying in this hostel, which is one of only 2 in Dakar.